 Chances are that if you had acne, you were willing to do whatever it took to get rid of it.
 The same will likely be true for your acne scars.
 When it comes to treating, and getting rid of acne scars, it will depend on the type and severity of the scars.
 I see a lot of patients in my office who suffer from terrible acne scarring and I always like to discuss their options with them – because there definitely are options.
 These are some of the best and most effective treatments out there:

-This cosmetic procedure is usually performed by an esthetician.
+Microdermabrasion is a cosmetic procedure that’s usually performed by an esthetician.
 It uses a high-revolution sanding machine that sands down and evens out the depth of the skin.
 If you have depressed acne scars it can make them appear less noticeable.
 You would need 4-6 treatments to start seeing results.

-Another cosmetic procedure that can be performed by an esthetician, micro needling promotes collagen production and the healing of the skin.
+Micro needling is another cosmetic procedure that can be performed by an esthetician and promotes collagen production and the healing of the skin.
 Not only that, micro needling will enhance the benefits of any skin care products that you’re using, as it allows them to absorb deeper into the skin.
 Micro needling uses multiple tiny needles to make punctures in the skin.
-While there are micro needling devices that can be purchased for at-home use, these won’t be as effective as having it performed by a professional, as the needles will not penetrate as deeply.
+While there are micro needling devices that can be purchased for at-home use, they would not be as effective as having it performed by a professional because the needles will not penetrate as deeply.
 You will need 3-5 treatments to begin seeing results.

-Fillers should be injected by a dermatologist or a plastic surgeon and will work to push up the indentation in the skin caused by the acne scars.
+Fillers work to push up the indentation in the skin from the acne scars and a dermatologist or plastic surgeon should inject these.
 Certain fillers used to treat acne scars specifically, such as Bellafil, will last 18 months to 2 years.
 This is a more recent solution to the problem of acne scars and is not a permanent solution.
 You may, however, get the most correction with this, even if it is only temporary.

 Products to Eliminate Scarring:

 Most skin care products will not actually eliminate scars, but instead will remove the discoloration that occurs from acne scarring.
 One excellent product to actually heal the scarring are the NewGel+ Dots.
 These are best for use on small raised acne scars.
-They are specially formulated medical grade silicone gel sheeting and are clinically proven to reduce, flatten, fade and smooth both old and new scars.
-They should be worn every day from 6-23 hours for a minimum of 2 months (additional improvement may occur with continued use up to 6 months).
+These medical grade silicone gel sheets are clinically proven to reduce, flatten, fade and smooth both old and new scars.
+You should wear these every day from 6-23 hours for a minimum of 2 months (additional improvement may occur with continued use up to 6 months).